The days of company-provided financial security are long gone.

 Hmm… and I wonder who wrote those laws in the first place.

 Are Politicians Evil?

 Their intentions are, quite frankly, irrelevant.
-It doesn’t matter what the politicians are intend to do, or want to do.
+It doesn’t matter what the politicians want to do, or intend to do.

-What matters is whether this is something they CAN do if they so choose it, and the impact it has on you, and the people you care about.
+What matters is whether this is something they CAN do, and the impact it has on you and the people you care about.